Life Insurance with Guillian-Barre Syndrome.

-There are a few “assumptions” that we can make that will generally hold true which will hopefully give you a general idea about what kind of rate you might be able to qualify for.
-For example, if you are someone who has suffered from Guillain-Barre Syndrome in the past, and made a full and complete recovery from your disease, chances are, most life insurance companies aren’t going to use this previous diagnosis as a reason to discriminate against you.
+For example, if you are someone who has suffered from Guillain-Barre Syndrome in the past, and made a complete recovery from your disease, most life insurance companies aren’t going to use this previous diagnosis as a reason to discriminate against you.

-They’re going to ask you a ton of questions, and probably request copies of your medical records, but once it has been determined that you still don’t suffer from any symptoms of your Guillain-Barre Syndrome, most life insurance companies will still consider you someone that may be able to qualify for a Preferred rate.
+They’re going to ask you a ton of questions, and probably request copies of your medical records.
+However, once it has been determined that you still don’t suffer from any symptoms of your Guillain-Barre Syndrome, most life insurance companies will still consider you someone that may be able to qualify for a Preferred rate.

 Now as for those…

-Who are either currently suffering form their disease or haven’t yet made a full recovery, it’s still possible that you may be able to qualify for a traditional term or whole life insurance policy, the only issue will be that you probably won’t be able to qualify for any rate higher than a Standard or “normal” rate.
+Who are either currently suffering from their disease or haven’t yet made a full recovery, it’s still possible that you may be able to qualify for a traditional term or whole life insurance policy.
+The only issue will be that you probably won’t be able to qualify for any rate higher than a Standard or “normal” rate.